monsanto/nreplds/README.md

 A plea to whoever is in charge of nREPL
 =======================================

-I had to copy/paste nREPL code because the interfaces provided were not sufficiently general.
+I had to copy/paste some nREPL code because the interfaces provided were not sufficiently general.

 - Please extend the `nrepl.server/start-server` function to optionally take a `ServerSocket`.
 - Please extend the `nrepl/connect` function to optionally take a `Socket`.